ondrejsika/docker-training/README.md

 ## Portainer

-Portainer is a web UI for Docker & Docker Swarm.
+Portainer is a web UI for Docker.

 Homepage: [portainer.io](https://www.portainer.io/)